plaes/kicad-source-mirror/Documentation/development/compiling.md

 [CMake][] is the build configuration and makefile generation tool used by KiCad.
 It is required.

-## Bazaar Version Control System ## {#bazaar}

-The official source code repository is hosted on [Launchpad][] and requires the [Bazaar][] version control system in order to create a branch of the latest source.
-Bazaar is not required if you are going to build a stable version of KiCad from a source archive.

 ## GIT Version Control System ## {#git}

 If you prefer to use [GIT][] for version control, there is a mirror of the official KiCad